jwueller/fdspy.sh/README.md

 ## Versioning

 This project uses [Semantic Versioning](https://semver.org/), so you can expect a new release to indicate backwards-incompatible changes with a new major version number, although those will be avoided if at all possible.
-Documentation or formatting changes without user-facing impact will not trigger a new version.
+Documentation, test or formatting changes without user-facing impact will not trigger a new version.

 ## License